kalerorlova/Console-Apps-With-.NET/README.md

-This is a simple console math game
+This is a console math game in which you can solve timed math puzzles.
+The total of 5 operations and 3 difficulty levels are available

-AI voice support and/or MAUI GUI functionality might be added later
+AI voice support and/or GUI functionality might be added later

-Learning outcomes of this project: basic C# syntax, async programming